po1sigala/live/01-Class-Content/14-MVC/README.md

 ## Career Connection

-Career Services material for this unit is located in the [Career Connection folder](./04-Career-Connection/README.md).
-For more information about Career Services, including coding milestones, demo days, technical toolkits, workshops, and additional resources, visit the [Career Services website](https://mycareerspot.org/).
+Career services material for this unit is located in the [Career Connection folder](./04-Career-Connection/README.md).
+For more information about Career services, including coding milestones, demo days, technical toolkits, workshops, and additional resources, visit the [Career services website](https://careernetwork.2u.com/).

 ## Heads-Up